 If you chose a different installation path, navigate to that directory and drill down to the gpuview folder.

-9) To start logging, type the command (the first time you run the command, you may need to repeat the process one time to start recording):
+3. To start logging, type the following command (the first time you run the command, you may need to repeat the process one time to start recording).

-10) Keep the Command Prompt window and start the application.
+4. Keep the Command Prompt window and start the application.
 This tool can be started at anytime so if your issue occurs at a predictable rate (eg. every 60 seconds, every 10 minutes), wait until you are close to the period when the issue will occur and then start logging.
 You should not record more than 1 minute of activity because of the size of the log file it will save.
+If you are capturing a difficult to reproduce stutter, after you record a stutter, please wait at least 10 more seconds before you exit the app to stop recording.
 Once you have reproduced the issue, go back to the desktop and type the command "log.cmd" again to stop recording.
-The Command Prompt window show look similar to the screen below:
+The Command Prompt window should look similar to the screen below:

-11) Open Windows Explorer and navigate to the gpuview folder.
+6. Open Windows Explorer and navigate to the gpuview folder.
 Several new files will be saved to this folder with the extension .etl.
 The only file we require is "Merged.etl".
-All of the other files that end with the extension .etl can be deleted.